 Don't panic, the staff of the Financial Aid Office at Slippery Rock University is available to help.
 We have compiled some of the most commonly asked questions and answers about financial aid for your use.
 See below for answers to the following questions:

-FAQ: What Must I Do to Accept, Reduce or Decline My Federal Student Loans
+FAQ: What Must I Do to Accept, Reduce or Decline My Federal Direct Student Loans

-Students who receive Federal Stafford or Federal Perkins Loans must “accept, reduce or decline” those loans before they can become finalized.
-To accept, reduce or decline the student loan(s), a student must simply log into the self-service tab of the MySRU portal.
+Students who receive Federal Direct or Federal Perkins Loans must “accept, reduce or decline” those loans before they can become finalized.
+To accept, reduce or decline the student loan(s), a student must simply log into the self-service tab of MySRU.
 Click here for step by step guidance on logging into the portal or about accepting, reducing or declining those loans.

 FAQ: Do I Have to Complete Entrance Loan Counseling and a Master Promissory Notes (MPN)